 - Medications and lifestyle changes.
 Day-to-day choices about taking your medication, seeing your doctor regularly, diet, and exercise can make a difference in slowing the progress of valve disease and maintaining health valves.
 Learn more…

 - Valve repair or replacement.
 In some cases, valves can be repaired; in others they should be replaced.
 Traditionally, if you are healthy enough, a diseased heart valve can be repaired or replaced with open-heart surgery or some newer, less invasive surgical procedures.
 Learn more…

 - Valvuloplasty.
 This minimally invasive procedure can improve blood flow through stenotic valves (do not open enough) by inflating a balloon within the valve.
 It can be a good option if you cannot have surgery.
 Learn more…

 If you are a parent of a child with valve disease, click here for a list of the most common valve problems in children and how they are treated.
 Additional information for parents of children with heart problems is also available by clicking here.

 The treatment of heart valve problems is always changing and improving as new techniques and devices are developed, tested, and approved.
-Talk with your doctor about the treatment options available to you, including the possibility of new treatments being tested in clinical trials.
-Click here to learn more about participating in a clinical, and click here for more information about how new treatments and technologies are tested and approved before they become available as treatment options.
+Several promising treatments are in the investigational stage but have not yet been approved by the Food and Drug Administration (FDA).
+Talk with your doctor about the treatment options available to you, including new treatments offered in clinical trials.
+Click here to learn more about participating in a clinical trial and click here for more information about how new treatments and technologies are tested and approved before they become available.